-- 2 Click the Extract Peptide toolbar button in Optimizer for Peptides software. - 3 Select the MassHunter Qualitative Analysis method from step 1 that contains the peptide sequences of interest, then click the Open button.
+Select the MassHunter Qualitative Analysis method from step 1 that contains the peptide sequences of interest, and then click the Open button.

-All sequences from the selected method are displayed in the Peptide Fragment Ion Predictor dialog box.
+All sequences from the selected method are displayed in the "Peptide Fragment Ion Predictor Dialog Box" on page 9.

-- 4 Right-click in the table and select Expand/Collapse All from the shortcut menu to see the Precursor Ions and Charge states for each sequence. - 5 Mark the sequences that you want to use for optimization. - 6 (optional) Mark the Show selected ions option above the table, if you want to display only the ions you selected in step 5. - 7 Click the Add button.
-The selected peptide sequences from the method will be imported and listed on the Compound Setup tab.
+- c Right-click in the table and select Expand/Collapse All from the shortcut menu to see the Precursor lons and Charge states for each sequence. - d Mark the sequences that you want to use for optimization.

+Tip To make it easier to edit long transitions lists, mark the Show selected ions option above the table to display only the selected ions.